 ARE WE CHASING AFTER GOD OR SOMETHING ELSE?

-A Bible study group meets in my home, and this past week, we looked at different options for our next study.
+A Bible study group meets in my home and at the end of each session we look at different options for our following time together.

 One of the possibilities was Jennie Allen’s book “Chase.”
 Filmed in the desert, this study examines the life of David.
 I have not read the book, and we ended up choosing a different Jennie Allen study, but the idea of chasing after God intrigued me.
 After the meeting, I asked myself: Do I chase after God?

 As I contemplated this question, I realized that we all do chase after things or people; however, our pursuits are different based on individual tastes and desires.
 We commonly chase after dreams, careers, power, fame, riches, and even future spouses!
 The last one resonates with me, and I think it provides an easy comparison regarding our chasing after God – or not.